lfcipriani/punkt-segmenter/README.md

 # Punkt sentence tokenizer

-This code is a ruby 1.9.x port of the Punkt sentence tokenizer algorithm implemented by the NLTK Project ([http://www.nltk.org/]).
+This code is a Ruby port of the Punkt sentence tokenizer algorithm implemented by the NLTK Project ([http://www.nltk.org/]).
 Punkt is a **language-independent**, unsupervised approach to **sentence boundary detection**.
 It is based on the assumption that a large number of ambiguities in the determination of sentence boundaries can be eliminated once abbreviations have been identiﬁed.

 The full description of the algorithm is presented in the following academic paper: